-East Cleveland police seek person of interest in deadly house explosion
+East Cleveland police locate person of interest in deadly house explosion

-EAST CLEVELAND, Ohio– The East Cleveland Police Department is looking for a person of interest in Sunday’s deadly house explosion.
+EAST CLEVELAND, Ohio– The East Cleveland Police Department located a person of interest in Sunday’s deadly house explosion.

 Ronetta Butts is known to frequent the area of Superior Avenue and East 124th Street, police said.
 No other information about her was released.